5 Stocks Growing Their Dividends by 30% Per Year

 With that in mind, here are five stocks that have grown their dividends by more than 30% over the past year.

 National Oilwell Varco

-Western Union offers money movement and payment services, allowing people and businesses to send money around the world.
+Western Union offers money movement and payment services, providing people and businesses with fast, reliable, and convenient ways to send money around the world.
 Western Union currently sports a four-star rating in CAPS and is yielding 2.7%.

 The Foolish bottom line

 Had you invested in these companies a year ago, you would have enjoyed total dividend increases ranging from 31% to 36%.
 That level of growth would provide a substantial boost to just about any investor's dividend income.
 But more important to investors today is to identify the companies that will grow their dividends substantially in the years ahead.
 If you're interested in hearing about some excellent companies that are likely to boost their dividends from this point forward, I'd like to offer you a brand-new free report from The Motley Fool's expert analysts called "Secure Your Future With 9 Rock-Solid Dividend Stocks."
 Today I invite you to download it at no cost to you.
 To discover the identities of these companies before the rest of the market catches on, you can access this valuable free report by simply clicking here now.

 The article 5 Stocks Growing Their Dividends by 30% Per Year originally appeared on Fool.com.